SamirChowdhary24/argo-cd-k8s-voting/README.md

 The Kubernetes cluster is created using **KIND (Kubernetes IN Docker)** and hosted on an **AWS EC2 instance**.
 The project also includes **cluster visualization using Kubernetes Dashboard** and external access to services using **NodePort**.

+## 🚀 Quick Summary
+This project demonstrates a complete GitOps-based deployment workflow using Argo CD on a Kubernetes cluster hosted on AWS EC2.
+A multi-node KIND cluster is used to deploy a microservices voting application, with external access via NodePort and real-time monitoring using Kubernetes Dashboard.

 ---

 ## 🛠 Tools & Technologies Used